 Note: To demonstrate the benefits your PMO provides you should define a set of key performance indicators and align them with your stakeholders.
 The right PMO KPIs will assist you in this endeavor.

 Reports are the basis for coordination meetings.
-They help to understand what is currently happening at the company.
+They help us understand what is currently happening at the company.
 And where decisions are at present necessary.

 The higher up in the hierarchy, the more condensed is the information and the less frequent the reporting.

 The figure below clarifies how the reporting periods at the individual levels result from the individual meetings.
-Relative to the hierarchical level, the information becomes increasingly condensed.
-At the same time, the frequency of reporting decreases accordingly.
+Relative to the hierarchical level, the information becomes increasingly condensed while the frequency of reporting decreases accordingly.

 What decisions may or must be made where?
 Subject to this, you need to ensure that the required information is available in the form of meaningful reports.